How To Help: Addiction & Recovery Guide for Friends

-Signs a Friend Is Addicted to Drugs or an Alcoholic
+Signs a Friend May Be Addicted to Drugs or Alcohol

 Addiction is a chronic condition that involves continuing to use drugs (addiction) or alcohol (alcoholism) despite negative consequences, such as harm to a person’s physical and emotional health, relationships, and finances.1 As addiction progresses, a person’s brain experiences changes to the areas involved in pleasure, stress, and self-control.1 Fortunately addiction is a treatable condition that can be addressed with the proper help.2